roman-milk/roman-milk.github.io/hot-houseguest.md

  Elaine stopped her loving attention for a moment and grinned up at me.
 'Happy?' she asked.

  'Very,' I replied, gently lifting my wife up so I could kiss her sweet lips.
 I was overcome by a wave of feeling for this delicate creature.
 I loved her at that moment; she knew that her sexy lingerie would make me hard and that her provocative behaviour would turn the wanting into a burning desire.
-Report_Story #2